 Focus on quality sleep

+If your looking for chronic migraine relief and treatment and can’t reach a Springfield clinic to get help, one thing you can do to prevent a migraine is to focus on getting enough sleep.
 A bad night’s sleep can trigger a migraine the following day.
 By improving the quality of your sleep, you may be able to minimize the frequency and severity of your migraines.

 Set and stick to a regular sleep schedule and keep any daytime naps under 30 minutes, as these may interfere with your night-time rest.
 Take time at the end of your day to unwind.
 Try taking a warm bath, reading a book, or doing any other activity that doesn’t involve a screen.